THE W.A. FRANKE COLLEGE OF BUSINESS

 Cheryl Wilson ('69) 2003

-Cheryl Wilson, 1969 B.S. in accounting.
-Ms. Wilson, a CPA, earned her M.B.A. from the University of Chicago Graduate School of Business.
+Cheryl Wilson, 1969 BS in accountancy.
+Ms. Wilson, a CPA, earned her MBA from the University of Chicago Graduate School of Business.
 She began her career with Ernst & Young then moved to Coopers & Lybrand, now PricewaterhouseCoopers, where she became their third woman partner and served as a partner for 18 years.
-Prior to retiring, she was president of THEATREplex Entertainment Properties, Inc. Ms. Wilson is a past governing council member of the AICPA, a past chairperson of the Illinois CPA Society and recipient of their Lifetime Achievement Award in 2004.
+Prior to retiring, she was president of THEATREplex Entertainment Properties, Inc. Ms. Wilson is a past governing council member of the AICPA, a past chairperson of the Illinois Society of CPAs and recipient of their Lifetime Achievement Award in 2004.
 She is a past chairperson and a current member of the State of Illinois Board of Examiners.
 2003 FCB Alumni & Faculty Hall of Fame.

 Larry Wilson ('67) 2003